Photo by FTiare

 The second part of the quest aspires to turn you into a lyrics’ writer.
 Start by watching the Ted Talk given by the English musician and actor Sting (with subtitles in 26 languages).
 His early life was dominated by a shipyard and he dreamed of nothing more than escaping the industrial drudgery.
 After many years, Sting found himself channelling the stories of the shipyard workers he knew in his youth for song material.

 Are you ready to write a song inspired by your city?
 Watch the video with tips for beginners and for further guidance read the document uploaded in the resources.

 Music and songs are considered among the humanity’s oldest forms of self-expression.
-In addition, they can be seen as a magical mirror, reflecting the history and culture of a place, city of even whole country.
-Keeping your ears open, both literally and metaphorically, means that you remain open in a positive way so as to gain awareness and acceptance of others, while also achieving a better understanding or yourself and the place around you.
+In addition, they can be seen as a magical mirror, reflecting the history and culture of a place, city of even the whole country.
+Keeping your ears open, both literally and metaphorically, means that you remain open in a positive way so as to gain awareness and acceptance of others, while also achieving a better understanding of yourself and the place around you.

 - This quest helps learners to actively engage in how to learn about the world.
 It involves deepening of skills, knowledge, understanding, feelings and the capacity to reflect.

 - Learners better interact with their own surrounding world and relate in a more artistic way to their own city, its landscape, its people and their stories.

 - Participants develop skills to include multiple perspectives in which different voices are heard.

 - Learners enhance their cultural understanding through listening (and maybe singing!) songs from various countries.